 - Negotiations were made with no participation from Germany.
-The nation was forced to sign under threat that the Allies would invade.
+The nation was forced to sign under threat the Allies would invade.
 Many in Germany felt the government had betrayed its citizens by signing.

-- The U.S. never ratified the treaty President Woodrow Wilson had worked to negotiate.
+- The U.S. never ratified the treaty, despite President Woodrow Wilson working on the negotiations.

 - Subsequent treaties modified Allied occupation of Germany and the timescale for reparation payments.